 The Advisory Board role is two-fold.
 First, the board helps the college confirm and document the skills and capabilities that employers seek in graduates of the global strategic communication master’s degree program.
 Second, the board helps to ensure the program has adequate resources and a relevant, well-designed curriculum to provide students with the capabilities, knowledge and behaviors necessary to succeed in their chosen careers.
-The Board is chaired by the program coordinator for the specialization.

 Chairman of the Board, America’s Charities